-"Don't tell me you've already forgotten what today is?" he asked, pausing to slide down the ladder, dropping to the floor with a solid 'clang'.
-As he hit the ground he stepped around the ladder, arms out at his side.
+"Don't tell me you've already forgotten what today is?" he asked, pausing to slide down the ladder.
+He hit the ground with a solid 'clang' and stepped around the ladder, arms out at his sides.
 "Well, we can discuss it later, come on then give your dad a hug."

 Mel nodded cheerfully and took a small skip forward, wrapping her arms around her father and squeezing.
 "Love you daddy," she said as her father gave her a slight pat on the head.
 The pressure eased her, letting a calm sensation travel through her body.

 "Good girl, now go on and wash up, it's time for breakfast."

 Mel took a small step back and broke the embrace.
 She opened her mouth to speak but she was promptly interrupted.